About me

 Uncertainty Estimation

-I develop simple surrogate loss for imporving the particle quality in bootstrap.
+I develop simple surrogate loss to improve the particle quality in bootstrap.

 Mao Ye and Qiang Liu.
 Centroid Approximation for Bootstrap: Improving Particle Quality at Inference.
 ICML 2022